 To organise the mass of legal information in a manner which can be efficiently processed, the legal system makes use of working variables in the form of legal concepts.
-As Teubner (1993: 51) puts it, referring to an idea first advanced by Luhmann (1970), 'dogmatic conceptual structures' fulfill the function of 'inheritance' in the legal system in a manner equivalent to genes in relation to living, biological systems.
-Concepts provide the means by which substantive rules are linked together to form the coherent whole of the legal order, and, in turn, the mechanism by which continuity, and hence system congruence through time, are maintained when one rule succeeds another (Deakin, 2002).
+Concepts are at the core of legal dogmatics, or systematic doctrinal thought, through which the elements of the legal order are stabilized; 'dogmatics guarantees that the legal system approves itself in its change as a system' (Luhmann, 2004: 257).
+Concepts provide the means by which substantive rules are linked together to form the coherent whole of the legal order, and, in turn, the mechanism by which continuity, and hence system congruence through time, are maintained when one rule succeeds another.
+Concepts thereby perform the evolutionary function of inheritance or stabilization in a manner equivalent to that of genes in relation to living, biological systems (Teubner, 1993: 51).